 Chicken & Daikon Soup (Rice Cooker Recipe)

 Last week, I had the great pleasure of meeting tigerfish from teczcape when she came back to Singapore for a few days.
-Tigerfish recently published a cookbook, The Everything Rice Cooker Cookbook, and I was really lucky to receive a signed copy from her.
+Tigerfish recently published a cookbook, The Everything Rice Cooker Cookbook, and I was so happy to receive a signed copy from her.
 Prior to tigerfish’s cookbook, the only thing I know how to cook in the rice cooker is … rice!
 In this recipe, the rice cooker is successfully used to cook a hearty pot of Chinese chicken & daikon soup.